Mitchell County License Hearing Guide

 Special Programs

-- Ignition Interlock Device Program: North Carolina has an Ignition Interlock Device (IID) program that may be required for certain DUI offenders, particularly those with high BAC levels or repeat offenses.
+- Ignition Interlock Device (IID) Program: North Carolina requires the installation of an IID for certain DUI offenders, particularly those with high BAC levels or repeat offenses.
+The IID is a device that prevents a vehicle from starting if the driver's breath alcohol content exceeds a pre-set limit.

-This guide provides general information and should not be considered legal advice.
-If you have been arrested for DUI in Mitchell County, North Carolina, it is essential to consult with a qualified DUI attorney as soon as possible to protect your rights and understand your options.
-Don't delay – the 15-day deadline to request an ALR hearing is critical.
+This guide provides general information about DUI license suspensions and ALR hearings in Mitchell County, NC.
+It is not a substitute for legal advice.
+If you have been arrested for DUI, it is essential to consult with a qualified attorney as soon as possible to protect your rights and understand your options.